intlex/ollama-ui-mm/README.md

 * Support for multimodal models.
 * Support for inserting images from the device and directly from the clipboard.
 * Automatic recognition and formatting of the clipboard content when inserted into the request input field.
+* The code is slightly optimized and cleaned.

 ## Notice